Interstate 49 in Missouri: History

 In March 2019, the Missouri Highways and Transportation Commission approved the remaining funding needed to complete the portion of the Bella Vista Bypass within the state.
 On April 1, 2020, the Missouri Highways and Transportation Commission awarded a $58.7 million contract for the construction of the 5 mi portion of highway.
 Construction started on May 11, 2020, and the entire bypass opened on October 1, 2021, following a ribbon-cutting ceremony held the day prior.
-With this, I-49 is fully complete within the state.

-I-435 north to I-70 west to the Downtown Loop was via an alternate route for traffic to avoid the three at-grade crossings.